-Insurance is a must for residential contractors — it protects you and your business if something unexpected happens.
+Insurance for residential construction projects offers important protection for contractors if something unexpected happens.
 And many states won’t grant you a contractor license until you have it.

 Why you need residential contractor insurance

-Accidents happen even to the most conscientious professionals, especially when you’re working on someone else’s property where you don’t have complete control over the space.
+Accidents can happen to the most conscientious professionals, especially when you’re working on someone else’s property where you don’t have complete control over the space.

 What’s included in residential contractor insurance?

 Different situations demand different kinds of coverage.
-Business owners can customize every residential contractor insurance package to fit their needs.
+You can customize your residential contractor business insurance package to fit your needs.

-Here are a few of the most important types of insurance for your business:
+Here are a few important types of insurance residential contractors explore:

 General liability insurance

-General liability insurance (or commercial general liability) is the insurance coverage that most contractor business owners buy first.
+General liability insurance (or commercial general liability) is the insurance coverage that many contractors buy first.

-It helps cover costs if you or your employees cause bodily injury or property damage — two of the most common types of accidents that happen on a residential job.
+It helps cover costs if you or your employees cause an injury to someone other than an employee or damage property that doesn't belong to your business — two of the most common types of accidents that can happen on a residential job.

-Let’s say your assistant shatters a glass coffee table, or your customer trips over your power cable and gets hurt.
-In these situations, contractor general liability insurance might help replace the furniture or pay medical expenses up to policy limits.
+Let’s say you accidentally shatter a glass coffee table while taking measurements, or your customer trips over a power cable and gets hurt.
+In these situations, contractor general liability insurance might help replace the furniture or pay medical expenses up to your policy limits.

 In many states, you must provide proof of general liability coverage in order to get a general contractor license.
-Many clients will have general liability insurance requirements before you can begin a job.
+Clients might also have general liability insurance requirements before you can begin a job.

 Professional liability insurance

-While this kind of coverage is less fundamental than general liability insurance, it can still make a big difference in protecting your contracting business.
+While this kind of coverage can be less fundamental than general liability insurance, it can still make a big difference in protecting your contracting business.

 For example, a client could claim you are responsible for construction project overruns.
 Whether it’s accurate or not, if someone says you didn’t deliver the services you said you’d provide, they can ask you to pay for any losses.